A Republican nominee in Missouri defended Hitler and equated Muslims with the KKK

 That claim, which the Kansas City Star first reported this week, is among the many bigoted remarks West has made on his radio show and in a series of videos on YouTube, where he dons a black wig and calls himself “Jack Justice.”

-The Justice character’s website includes a 2,181-word single-spaced rant against “Moslems,” whom he equates with Nazis and the Ku Klux Klan.
+The Justice character’s website includes a 2,181-word, single-spaced rant against “Moslems,” whom he equates with Nazis and the Ku Klux Klan.
 “Today in this country there are multiple mosques in every city,” he writes.
 “They are the equivalent of KKK temples or Nazi party headquarters.”

-West did not respond to several requests for comment from Mother Jones, but in an interview with the Star, he doubled down on his comments, describing Jews as “beautiful people,” but adding that “there’s ideologies associated with that that I don’t agree with.”
+West did not respond to several requests for comment from Mother Jones, but in an interview with the Star he doubled down on his comments, describing Jews as “beautiful people” but adding that “there’s ideologies associated with that that I don’t agree with.”
 When asked about Missouri Jews in particular, he told the Star, “Well, maybe they shouldn’t vote for me.”
 A spokesperson for the radio station KCXL, which hosts West’s show, also did not respond to a request for comment.
 (The station’s website says it will “tell you the things that the liberal media wont tell you.”)

 The Missouri Republican Party denounced West in a statement this week: